layilin/SP23-33852/full-text.md

 [^f64n1]: The red coats of British officers were dyed with cochineal.
 James Wolfe (1727-1759) was an English army officer.
 Like Grainger, he served in the Netherlands during the War of Austrian Succession (1740-1748) and during the Scottish Jacobite Rising of 1745.
 Appointed Major-General in North America in 1758, Wolfe is perhaps best known for defeating French general Louis-Joseph de Montcalm-Grozon, marquis de Montcalm, and the French army on the Plains of Abraham outside of Quebec city in September 1759.
 Wolfe was fatally wounded during the battle, but his victory brought an end to the Seven Years' War (1756-1763).

 [^f64n2]: Father killer.
-Here, Grainger refers to parasites—and perhaps puns on the similarities between "paracide" and "parasite"—that kill the plants on which they feed (in this case, the sugar cane).
-Grainger may be referring to the sugar cane borer (*Diatraea saccharalis*), a moth native to South and Central America whose larvae bore holes in sugar cane plants and do great damage on plantations.
+Here, Grainger refers to parasites—and perhaps puns on the similarities between "paracide" and "parasite"—that kill the plants on which they feed (in this case, the sugarcane).
+Grainger may be referring to the sugarcane borer (*Diatraea saccharalis*), a moth native to South and Central America whose larvae bore holes in sugarcane plants and do great damage on plantations.

 [^f64n3]: Augeas, king of Elis, owned the stables that Hercules cleaned in the course of completing one of his twelve labors.
 Grainger is comparing the labor of washing every leaf in a cane field with the labors of Hercules, who cleaned the stables by redirecting the Alpheus and Peneus rivers through them.